allejo/roconut/README.md

 ### Message Log Transformer

 The [MessageLogTransformer](src/AppBundle/Service/MessageLogTransformer.php) component is a class which parses and manipulates the HTML received from AnsiHtmlTransformer.
-At its core, it is a very delicate class with a list of complex regular expressions used to compare messages and filter them out as requested.
+At its core, it is a very delicate class that attempts to standardize message log to a format that separate message filters can use to filter out respective messages.
 This class will likely not work by itself and depends heavily on the format that AnsiHtmlTransformer returns.

+Message filters are separate based on their purpose and are located in the `AppBundle\MessageLogFilter` namespace and must extend the `MessageLogFilterInterface`.

+- The `shouldRun()` method will be given the AND'd filter flags and should check if the respective filter has been requested; e.g. `$flags & MessageLogTransformer::HIDE_FLAG_ACTION`
+- The `filterLine()` method is run whenever the filter is used.
+If this method returns `true`, then propagation to the rest of the filters will be stopped and `$rawLine` should set to an empty string (something you need to manually do).
+Returning `false` will allow you to manipulate `$rawLine` and allow other filters to process this line also.

+Message filters are run in **no** particular order.

 ## License